07akioni/css-render/README.md

 /** use it as string */
 console.log(style.render({ backgroundColor: 'white' }))
 /**
- * or mount on document.head
- * the following lines only works in browser, don't call them in node.js */ style.mount()
+ * or mount on document.head. (the following lines only work in the browser.)
+ */
+style.mount()
 // ...